 In our skin we have what are called “chromophores” (chromo, from Greek for color + phore, from Greek for produce).
 A chromophore is simply anything that absorbs light.

 When IPL shines on different areas of your skin, the chromophores in that area absorb the energy of the light at a specific wavelength, causing them to heat up.
 By heating them, they are broken apart and will fade away.

 The multiple colors in the IPL light can more effectively target the damage or blemishes in the skin—which may be of different colors and absorb different colors of light.
-Because the light is so precisely focused on the treatment area, there is no harm to the surrounding skin or tissue, so is therefore known as a top scar treatment Bellevue has available.
+Because the light is so precisely focused on the treatment area, there is no harm to the surrounding skin or tissue, so is therefore known as a top scar treatment available.